-The prompt application of ESM, an abbreviation for environmentally sound management, which is the view on how to minimize the damage caused to the environment.
-It involves strategies such as, using dry docks so as to contain the leakage of toxic waste into the open seas, the breaking of the dismantling complex into several stages that handle different aspects of shipbreaking, having a dedicated waste management plant to handle all waste – hazardous, non-hazardous and recyclable.
+The prompt application of ESM, an abbreviation for environmentally sound management, is the view on how to minimize the damage caused to the environment.
+It involves strategies such as using dry docks to contain the leakage of toxic waste into the open seas, the breaking of the dismantling complex into several stages that handle different aspects of shipbreaking and having a dedicated waste management plant to handle all waste – hazardous, non-hazardous and recyclable.

-The workers need to be better educated and informed about the process and potential risks.
-They need to have protective gear to defend them against ricochets, noxious fumes, blinding light from the gas cutting instruments, and so on.
+The workers must be better educated and informed about the process and potential risks.
+They need protective gear to defend them against ricochets, noxious fumes, blinding light from the gas-cutting instruments, and so on.

 Further, the shipbreaking yards at Alang and Chittagong don’t have to go defunct.
-They can be renovated and the workers could be trained.
-A sound and comprehensive plan is drawn up by the Basel Convention.
-It covers all aspects from the engineering challenges to legislative hindrances, and a plan to transition to the greener way of doing things.
-As per the projections made by the entities at the Basel Convention, this transition will take about 5 years.
+They can be renovated, and the workers can be trained.
+The Basel Convention draws up a sound and comprehensive plan.
+It covers all aspects from the engineering challenges to legislative hindrances and a plan to transition to a greener way of doing things.
+As per the projections made by the entities at the Basel Convention, this transition will take about five years.

 A greener initiative for shipbreaking

-There are initiatives taken on a global scale to curb such activities, the most famous of which is the Basel Convention, which is a treaty to restrict the movement of hazardous waste from developed nations to developing nations.
+There are initiatives taken on a global scale to curb such activities, the most famous of which is the Basel Convention, a treaty to restrict the movement of hazardous waste from developed nations to developing nations.
 While a sound treaty and 186 states are parties to the convention, it is tough to enforce as there is no centralized authority to do so in international waters.
 The ships will still find their way to these yards.
-For example, the TULIP (8000 LDT) which was decommissioned in India, was originally a Norwegian ship called the GERD, she was on the most toxic list issued by Greenpeace before she was declared lost, she had a bogus flag and paperwork.
+For example, the TULIP (8000 LDT) decommissioned in India was originally a Norwegian ship called the GERD; she was on the most toxic list issued by Greenpeace before she was declared lost, and she had a bogus flag and paperwork.

 Basel Convention becomes useless when the decision to scrap a vessel is taken beyond national territorial waters.
 An attempt to curb this practice was made through the Hong Kong Convention adopted in 2009.
 The convention allowed the export of ships for dismantling, provided that vessels have a list of hazardous substances on board and the shipyard has a recycling plan corresponding to these hazardous contents of the ship.
 Unfortunately, no country has ratified the Hong Kong Convention yet.

-However, an increasing number of countries are enforcing laws based on the Basel convention.
-Countries are ratifying multilateral conventions such as the Hong Kong convention and most optimistically even privately owned corporations are responsibly dismantling and recycling their ships.
+However, many countries are enforcing laws based on the Basel convention.
+Countries are ratifying multilateral conventions such as the Hong Kong convention, and most optimistically, even privately owned corporations are responsibly dismantling and recycling their ships.
 The MS SOVEREIGN and MS MONARCH were sold to the Aliaga yard in Turkey as opposed to India or Bangladesh.
-The cruise company undoubtedly bore a loss in doing so, as the shipyard owners themselves confess that they cannot outbid the infamous Alang or the Chittagong.
-This indicates that slowly but surely the tide is turning in the favor of green shipbreaking.
+The cruise company undoubtedly bore a loss in doing so, as the shipyard owners confessed that they could not outbid the infamous Alang or the Chittagong.
+This indicates that slowly but surely, the tide is turning in favor of green shipbreaking.

 Oil tanker AVATAR (year of build: 1990) ready for the Shipbreaking yard in Alang, India